Voultapher/Presentations/cppcon2017WebService/present.md

 ```

 Note:
-- Of course there is a lot of code missing.
+- Of course, to keeps things manageable, there is a lot of code missing.
 - Constructing `listener` starts the event loop.
 - `async_accept` takes a socket reference, to move into and
-a continuation handler. >>
+a continuation handler.
+- Strand is an executor. >>

 ---